To Inspire the Next Generation

 Analytical thinking is considered a core soft skill by more companies than any other skill and constitutes, on average, 9% of the core skills reported by companies.
 Creative thinking, another cognitive skill, ranks second, ahead of three self-efficacy skills – resilience, flexibility, and agility; motivation and self-awareness; and curiosity and lifelong learning – in recognition of the importance of workers' ability to adapt to disrupted workplaces.

-21st Century STEM and Robotics Education
+21st Century STEM and Robotics

 Tennessee Robotics Center is a 21st-century STEM and Robotics Education learning center helping students in grades K-12 discover new interests by exploring our three primary learning domains: Technology, Robotics, and Computer Science.
 Our curriculum is focused on building 21st-century digital age skills, engineering design, teamwork, collaboration, and computational thinking skills.